 Passport Authentication Provider

 Passport authentication is a centralized authentication service provided by Microsoft that offers a single logon and core profile services for member sites.
-Passport benefits users because they do not need to log on to new limited-access resources or sites.
+This benefits the user because it is no longer necessary to log on to access new protected resources or sites.
 If you want your site to be compatible with Passport authentication and authorization, this is the provider you should use.
 This topic provides some introductory material about Microsoft .NET Passport and the ASP.NET support for it.
-For more information, see the .NET Passport Web site.
+For more information, see the Passport documentation located at http://www.passport.com/business.
 In order to access the documentation, you must get a Passport and register.

-Passport is a cookie-based authentication service.
-A sample transaction conversation using Passport authentication works like the following:
+Passport is a cookies-based authentication service.
+A sample transaction conversation using Passport authentication might look similar to the following:

-Subsequent requests for limited-access resources at the site are authenticated using the supplied ticket.
+Subsequent requests for protected resources at the site are authenticated at the originating server using the supplied ticket.
 Passport also makes provisions for ticket expiration and reusing tickets on other member sites.

 Passport uses the Triple DES encryption scheme.
 When member sites register with Passport, they are granted a site-specific key.
 The Passport logon server uses this key to encrypt and decrypt the query strings passed between sites.

-To use Passport authentication, you must register your site with the Passport service, accept the license agreement, and install the .NET Passport SDK prior to use.
-For more information on setting up an ASP.NET application to use Passport authentication, see the .NET Passport Service Guide Kit Web site.
+Note To use Passport authentication, you must register your site with the Passport service, accept the license agreement, and install the .NET Passport SDK prior to use.